Critical evaluation of reference charge radii and applications in mirror nuclei: Example applications of the predicted radii

 which connects weak radii with the well measured ones of $r_{+1}$ and the result of the mirror fit $\Delta_I$.
-We note that the role of $\Delta_I$ in Eq.~\ref{eq:rwk} is larger, by a factor $Z_0$ than its role in Eq.~\ref{eq:r0}.
-Correspondingly, the weak radii calculated via Eq.~\ref{eq:rwk} and given in Tab.~\ref{tab:iso}, have an uncertainty mostly dominated by that of $\Delta_I$, and not $r_{+1}$.
-This means that the key to improving $r_\mathrm{CW}^2$ for most isotriplets is in reducing the error in the mirror slope $\Delta_I$.
-The notable exception is the $A=10$ triplet which would also benefit from a more accurate measurement of $r(^{10}$Be).
-We also quote in Tab.~\ref{tab:iso} the $R_\mathrm{CW}^2$ from Ref.~\cite{2022-Seng}, only available for half of the cases of interest.
-For the known cases we reduced the uncertainty by, on average, a factor of 13.
-A notable difference in $R_\mathrm{CW}^2$, by $2.4$ standard deviations, is seen for the $A=18$.
-It stems from missing uncertainties in the tabulation of Ref.~\cite{2013-AM}, and from the shifted field shift factor as discussed in section~\ref{sec:neon}.
+I note that the role of $\Delta_I$ in Eq.~(\ref{eq:rwk}) is larger, by a factor $Z_0$ than its role in Eq.~(\ref{eq:r0}).
+Consequently, the weak radii calculated via Eq.~(\ref{eq:rwk}) and given in Tab.~\ref{tab:iso}, have an uncertainty dominated primarily by that of $\Delta_I$, and not $r_{+1}$.
+This means that the key to improving $r_\mathrm{CW}^2$ for most isotriplets is to reduce the error in the mirror slope $\Delta_I$.
+The notable exception is the $A=10$ triplet, which would also benefit from a more accurate measurement of $r(^{10}$Be).
+I also quote in Tab.~\ref{tab:iso} the $R_\mathrm{CW}^2$ from Ref.~\cite{2022-Seng}, only available for half of the cases of interest.
+For the known cases, I reduced the uncertainty by, on average, a factor of 13.
+A notable difference in $R_\mathrm{CW}^2$, by the $2.4$ standard deviations, is observed for $A=18$.
+It originates from the missing systematic uncertainties in the tabulation of Ref.~\cite{2013-AM}, and from the shifted field shift factor as discussed in Section~\ref{sec:neon}.
+Our correction to the neon chain removes the large deviations from linearity seen in Fig.~5 of Ref.~\cite{2024-Bayes}.